jayalbo/hey_agora/GUIDE.md

-# Unlock On-Demand AI: A Deep Dive into Hey Agora
+# Unlock On-Demand AI: Build Your Own Voice Assistant with Agora

 Imagine interacting with an AI assistant that responds to your voice in real-time, effortlessly translating your words into intelligent conversation and speaking back to you—all within your web browser.
 This isn't just a concept; it's what **Hey Agora** brings to life.
 More than just a simple example, this demo project showcases the seamless integration of **Agora's real-time communication** capabilities with the power of modern **Large Language Models (LLMs)** to create a compelling, on-demand AI assistant experience.